ElliotLeeLL/EveLLM/README.md

 - **EveLLM Classifier** – optimized for film review classification.
 - **EveLLM Chat** – designed for instruction-following tasks.
 - **EveLLM Chat LLaMA** – an updated version of EveLLM Chat, built on the LLaMA 3.2 architecture instead of the original GPT architecture.
+- **EveLLM Chat Qwen3** – a further adaptation based on the Qwen 3 architecture.

 ## EveLLM Classifier